310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% bubble Mao %}
 A staff member gave it to me.
 Apparently it’s a limited merch from this exhibition.
 I took it with me ‘cause I figured you’d love it~♪

-Also, you may have been nervous earlier, but you managed to talk to me all about this mascot at rapid speed, so I think you’ll be fine.
+Also, you may have been nervous earlier, but you managed to talk to me all about this yuruchara at rapid speed, so I think you’ll be fine.
 {% endbubble %}

 {% bubble Midori curious %}